10 best mixing bowls for essential kitchen tasks

 There is a small but useful handle on either side (well, more of a thick edge).
-We tested the traditional blue-striped bowl, but it’s also available in yellow and red, and there’s a pudding basin available in three colours, too.
+It's also available in yellow and red, and there’s a pudding basin available in three colours, too.

-This is weightier than the stainless steel bowls we tested, but lighter than some of the other ceramic ones, so it’s a good compromise if you want something more solid but not too heavy.
-We like the shallow sides of this one, which make it easy to scrape mixture down.
+This is weightier than stainless steel bowls, but lighter than some of the other ceramic ones, so it’s a good compromise if you want something more solid but not too heavy.
+The shallow sides make it easy to scrape mixture down.